 PRINTING TIPS FOR WATER BOTTLE LABELS FROM BAER DESIGN STUDIO

-This blog is for customers who have already purchased their instant download or personalized DIY Printable Water Bottle Labels as well mini wine bottle labels from Baer Design Studio.
+This blog post is for customers who have already purchased their instant download or personalized DIY Printable Water Bottle Labels/mini wine bottle/liquor bottle labels from Baer Design Studio.
 If you have not placed your order yet, you may view my water bottle label designs here.
 Baer Design Studio sells instant download printable water bottle labels as well as personalized printable water bottle labels for graduations, milestone birthdays, retirement, weddings, showers, etc.

 My custom designed labels come in both jpeg and pdf.
 Open the PDF into the PDF viewer (this comes on most computers).
 If not, you can download Adobe reader for free here: http://get.adobe.com/reader/ or open the jpeg into a software program of your choice.